Busisiwe-Mtsweni/ECO5037S_FinalExam/README.md

 Step-by-Step

-Clone the EcoChainConsole Repository:
+1. Clone the EcoChainConsole Repository:

-Get a copy of the project on your local machine:
+2. Get a copy of the project on your local machine:

-git clone
-Navigate to the EcoChainConsole Directory:

-cd EcoChainConsole
-Install Dependencies:
+3. Install Dependencies:

-Install the necessary packages the project uses:

-npm install